Package 'rayimage'

 Description

-Clamps an image to a user-specified range
+Clamps an image to a user-specified range, ignoring the alpha channel.

 Usage